-As an inclusive school, the Academy strives to ensure that ALL students are able to succeed.
-We endeavour to support students to master basic literacy and numeracy skills as well as developing life skills by promoting self-help and self-responsibility at any given opportunity.
-All staff members will use their best endeavours to ensure students with SEND receive the support they need and engage in activities alongside pupils who do not have SEND.
+As an inclusive school, The Co-operative Academy of Leeds strives to ensure that all students are able to succeed.
+The Academy endeavors to support students master basic literacy and numeracy skills as well as developing life skills in preparation for post 16 studies.

 Curriculum, Teaching and Learning